AnuragChauhan1120/signal-clone/DEPLOY.md

 Create a Render Blueprint from this repo.
 It uses `render.yaml`.

-Set this backend env var after Vercel gives you the frontend URL:
+Set this backend env var after Netlify gives you the frontend URL:

 ```txt
 CORS_ORIGINS=https://your-site.netlify.app
 ```

-## Frontend: Vercel
+## Frontend: Netlify

 Use: